OpsGuild/MetalDeploy/README.md

-# VPS Deploy Action
+# MetalDeploy Action

-A comprehensive GitHub Action for deploying applications to VPS servers via SSH.
+A comprehensive GitHub Action for deploying applications to baremetal servers via SSH.
 This action supports three deployment modes: baremetal (direct to server), Docker, and Kubernetes.

 ## Features